kerimoyle/cellml-specification/reference/informative/informB12_math2.rst

         <apply><eq/>

           <!-- The line below is not valid because <ci> elements cannot specify units;
-          their units are taken from the units of the variable (in this case, E really does have units Joules) -->
+               their units are taken from the units of the variable (even though in this case, E really does have units Joules). -->

           <ci cellml:units="joule">E</ci>

           <!-- The <apply> operation below is missing an operation argument (it should be <times/>) -->